 Can I continue to edit, review for, or publish in Elsevier journals?

 Yes.
 It is up to you to decide which journals you edit or review for, and where you choose to publish your research.

 Will funding be available to researchers for publishing costs?

-By providing article processing charge (APC) support through the UC libraries as well as the option to opt-out of open access, the UC is working hard to ensure that authors have maximum flexibility in determining where and how they want to publish.
-The design of the contract we’re seeking to negotiate with Elsevier and other publishers would make journal articles published by UC authors open access, with financial support from the university, unless the author opts out.
+By providing article processing charge (APC) support through the UC libraries as well as the option to opt-out of open access, UC is working hard to ensure that authors have maximum flexibility in determining where and how they want to publish.
+The design of the contract we’re seeking to negotiate with Elsevier and other publishers, and which we signed with Cambridge University Press in April 2019, would make journal articles published by UC authors open access, with financial support from the university, unless the author opts out.

-Authors may continue to publish in and support any journal of their choice.
+Authors may continue to publish in any journal of their choice.
 Authors who do not want to publish open access can continue to publish their research behind the journal’s paywall, as they do now.
 For those who do wish to publish open access, the financial support provided by the university to help cover the article processing charge (APC) will offer an additional incentive to do so.